-Some E-Book platforms limit the number of people who can view a E-Book at the same time.
+Some e-book platforms limit the number of people who can view an e-book at the same time.
 This often varies from one title to another.
-If you attempt to view an E-Book, you may see a message saying that it is in use and asking you to try again later.
-You are most likely to run nto that at ebrary , e-Books on EBSCOhost , and STAT!Ref.
+If you attempt to view an e-book, you may see a message saying that it is in use and asking you to try again later.
+You are most likely to see that on Ebook Central and e-books on EBSCOhost.

-Adobe Digital Editions: Two providers, allow you to download E-Books to Adobe Digital Editions.
-E-Books can then be transferred to compatible E-Readers, where they will show up on your bookshelf.
-Adobe Digital Editions is available for with a free license at http://www.adobe.com/products/digitaleditions/.
-You can see a list of supported E-Readers, including the Nook and Sony readers as well as selected iPad and Android apps, here: http://blogs.adobe.com/digitalpublishing/supported-devices.
+Adobe Digital Editions: Two providers, allow you to download e-books to Adobe Digital Editions.
+E-books can then be transferred to compatible e-readers, where they will show up on your bookshelf.
+Adobe Digital Editions is available with a free license at http://www.adobe.com/products/digitaleditions/.
+You can see a list of supported e-readers here: http://blogs.adobe.com/digitalpublishing/supported-devices.

-Some E-Book platforms limit the number of pages that can be printed.
+Some e-book platforms limit the number of pages that can be printed.
 This often varies from one title to another.
-For thi following platforms an attempt to print more than the allowed pages of an E-Book will display a message saying that only 60 pages or a certain percentage of the text may be printed.
+On these platforms an attempt to print more than the allowed pages of an e-book will display a message saying that only a certain number of pages or a certain percentage of the text may be printed.

 See the E-book Collections Quick Reference page if you have questions about a particular e-book platform.